-- Purchasing seeds, fertilizers, and small farming equipment and tools
+Purchasing seeds, other inputs, and small farming equipment and tools

 President and Treasurer

-A former CFO for an automotive manufacturing supplier, Lisa applies her skills in finance, management, and administration to support sustainable solutions to poverty alleviation.
-With more than 10 years’ experience in community-based development, Lisa specializes in monitoring and evaluation within the project cycle, upholding the values of transparency and efficiency.
-After teaching beekeeping in 2011 to a group of rural women in Kenya, she became interested in food security as a path to effective development for both current and future generations.
+Lisa applies her skills in finance, management, and administration to support sustainable solutions to poverty alleviation.
+With more than 20 years’ experience in community-based development, Lisa specializes in program development, as well as monitoring and evaluation within the project cycle, upholding the values of transparency and efficiency.
+After teaching beekeeping in 2011 to a women’s group in rural Kenya, she became interested in food security as a path to effective development for both current and future generations.
 Lisa holds a B.A. from Connecticut College and a M.B.A. in International Finance and Investments from The George Washington University.

 For more than 10 years in Africa and the U.S., Tara has dedicated herself to improving leadership and organizational programming within community-led nonprofits in order to create more dynamic, effective learning organizations.
 Working across sectors and a wide demographic, she steers organizations towards sustainable programming through on-going training and mentorship.
 Drawing upon her M.S. in Development Studies (School of Oriental and African Studies, London, UK) and extensive experience across Eastern and Southern Africa, Tara mentors partners in employing qualitative and quantitative data to develop and assess their programming and budgets, improving overall effectiveness and impact.